The Amazing Praybeyt Benjamin

-The Amazing Praybeyt Benjamin is a 2014 Philippine comedy film written and directed by Wenn V. Deramas.
-It is the sequel to The Unkabogable Praybeyt Benjamin.
+The Amazing Praybeyt Benjamin is a 2014 Philippine action comedy parody film written and directed by Wenn V. Deramas.
+It is the sequel to the 2011 film The Unkabogable Praybeyt Benjamin.
 The film is one of the official entries to the 40th Metro Manila Film Festival.
 Vice Ganda reprised his role as Colonel Benjamin "Benjie" Santos VIII together with a supporting cast Richard Yap, Tom Rodriguez, Bimby Yap and introducing Alex Gonzaga with the special participation of Eddie Garcia.

 Plot

-On a mission in Paris, Praybeyt Benjamin and his platoon defeat a horde of zombies in a parody of Plants vs. Zombies, leading to his promotion to Colonel.
-To prepare him better, Benjamin is assigned under a new general, Wilson Chua (Richard Yap).
-However, Benjamin screws up a subsequent mission against terrorists led by Jan Jaranjan (Tom Rodriguez) and is narrowly rescued by his grandfather, who sacrifices himself to save him.
-Benjamin is about to be dismissed from service when Gen. Chua saves him by giving him a mission – to guard his bratty son Bimbee (Bimby Yap), who holds a clue to the location of the terrorists' next three bomb attacks.
-As he watches over Bimbee, Benjamin finds himself clashing with Misty (Rhed Bustamante), General Chua's daughter, and the meddlesome housemaid Gundina (Alex Gonzaga), while trying to gain information from a recalcitrant Bimby.
-However, as he gets to know Bimbee more, he learns that Bimbee is a kid deprived of love from family – something that he has ignored in his quest to be on top again.
-The first bomb explodes harmlessly while the second is found and defused by a Benjamin, who is fired shortly afterwards after his arrogance causes a screw-up.
+In a mission in Paris, Praybeyt Benjamin and his platoon defeat a horde of zombies, parodying Plants vs. Zombies, leading to his promotion to Colonel.
+Benjamin is assigned to a new general, Wilson Chua, to prepare him better.
+However, Benjamin messes up a subsequent mission against terrorists led by Jan Jaranjan and is rescued by his grandfather, who sacrifices himself to save him.
+Benjamin is about to be dismissed from service when Gen. Chua saves him by giving him a mission – to guard his bratty son Bimbee, who holds a clue to the location of the terrorists' next three bomb attacks.

+As he watches over Bimbee, Benjamin clashes with Misty, General Chua's daughter, and the meddlesome housemaid Gundina while trying to gain information from a recalcitrant Bimby.
+However, as he gets to know Bimbee more, he learns that Bimbee is a kid deprived of familial love – something he has ignored in his quest to be on top again.
+The first bomb explodes harmlessly while the second is found and defused by Benjamin, who is fired after his arrogance causes an error.
 While relearning his humility with his family, the terrorists abduct Bimby and take him to their last target, a shopping mall.
-Benjamin is reinstated into the army, rescues Bimbu and defuses the bomb, after which he flies off with Bimby on an umbrella resembling that of Mary Poppins.
+Benjamin is reinstated into the army, rescues Bimby, and defuses the bomb, after which he flies off with Bimby on an umbrella resembling Mary Poppins.

+Upon mid-credits, Benjie celebrated his birthday with his family and friends.
+Wilson heard about Benjie not going back to the service.
+Benjie says he wants to take a break and spend more time with his family.
+However, Wilson says they need him and assigns a juvenile delinquent who wishes to be a soldier.
+There, Wilson introduced James Anred to Benjie.
+Because of James's good looks, Benjie accepts Wilson's offer.